 - Ashura missile

-Sejjil is an Iranian two-stage solid-propellant ballistic missile developed under Iran's missile-industrial network and associated with AIO and SBIG.
-Open-source references give the road-mobile missile an approximately 2,000 km range, and Iranian and Israeli reporting tied Sejjil fire to the June 2025 Israel-Iran missile exchange.
+Sejjil, including the Sejjil-2 designation used in some sources, is an Iranian two-stage solid-propellant ballistic missile associated with AIO and SBIG.
+Open-source references give the road-mobile missile an approximately 2,000 km range, and Iranian, Israeli, and independent reporting tie Sejjil fire to the June 2025 Israel-Iran missile exchange.

 Role in Conflicts